BretFisher/kubernetes-mastery/slides/k8s/dashboard.md

-# The Kubernetes dashboard
+# The Kubernetes Dashboard

-- Kubernetes resources can also be viewed with a web dashboard
+- Kubernetes resources can also be viewed with an official web UI

 - That dashboard is usually exposed over HTTPS